We provide emergency disaster recovery and property restoration services to the insurance industry, property, and business owners.

 Water Damage Inspections, Surface/Airborne Mold/Bacterial Sampling

 We provide detailed water damage inspections resulting from floods, leaks and sewer backups.
 Our procedures will help clients find and eliminate any sources of moisture, which is the key ingredient in microbial growth.
 During the inspection we may recommend that air/surface sampling is performed depending on visual cues like standing water and visible mold (mould) – all of these factors contribute to the mold removal plan.
-In cases of sewer backup we will always sample for airborne mold (mould) and bacteria.
+In cases of sewer backup we may arrange sampling for airborne mold (mould) and bacteria.
 Our report and remediation quote will make recommendations on required steps to make the area a healthy and safe environment.

-In our moist coastal conditions, mold remediation in buildings and homes can be complex since you often cannot always see the full extent of a mold problem.
+In our moist coastal conditions, mould remediation in buildings and homes can be complex since you often cannot always see the full extent of a mold problem.
 Mold is often not visible, and may contaminate the air after removal of the water damaged material begins.
 Mold removal processes should prevent cross contamination, keep building occupants safe and of course remove the source of the problem to prevent mold from returning.
 The process of cleaning mold stirs up spores that can potentially contaminate other areas of a building and create an indoor air quality (IAQ) problem.

 - Safe, Responsible Disposal of Mold and Hazardous Waste